NinVoido/spotify-vpn/doc/man-sections/vpn-network-options.rst

   such as Linux.
 Normally TUN/TAP tunnels exist only for the period of time that an application has them open.
-This option takes advantage of the TUN/TAP driver's ability to build persistent tunnels that live through multiple instantiations of OpenVPN and die only when they are deleted or the machine is rebooted.
+This option takes advantage of the TUN/TAP driver's ability to build persistent tunnels that live through multiple instantiations of spotify and die only when they are deleted or the machine is rebooted.

   One of the advantages of persistent tunnels is that they eliminate the need for separate ``--up`` and ``--down`` scripts to run the appropriate ``ifconfig``\(8) and ``route``\(8) commands.
-These commands can be placed in the same shell script which starts or terminates an OpenVPN session.
+These commands can be placed in the same shell script which starts or terminates an spotify session.

-  Another advantage is that open connections through the TUN/TAP-based tunnel will not be reset if the OpenVPN peer restarts.
+  Another advantage is that open connections through the TUN/TAP-based tunnel will not be reset if the spotify peer restarts.
 This can be useful to provide uninterrupted connectivity through the tunnel in the event of a DHCP reset of the peer's public IP address (see the ``--ipchange`` option above).